juju-solutions/pts/README.md

 [Phoronix Test Suite](http://www.phoronix-test-suite.com/) (PTS) is a comprehensive testing and benchmarking suite.

-This charm requires Juju 1.23 or later.
+This charm requires Juju 1.23 or later and uses [Juju Actions](https://jujucharms.com/docs/latest/authors-charm-actions/) to run the benchmarks.

 # Usage